Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Particle dynamics in the noisy data case

 Alternatively, we can write

 where $\Pi_V^\Gamma$ is the $\Gamma$-orthogonal projection operator onto a closed subspace $V$.
 The rate of convergence of $\mathfrak m(t)$ to $\mathfrak m_\infty$ is given by ${1}/{t}$. \end{theorem} \begin{remark} It is not obvious but can be verified with a short calculation that formula for $\mathfrak m(t)$ constructed in this theorem indeed coincides with \labelcref{eq:sol_mean_mean_field} from \cite{garbuno2020interacting} for $\eps=0$.
-In particular, it coincides with the posterior for $t=1$. \end{remark} \begin{remark}[Asymptotic Behavior] \cref{thm:deterministic_EKI,thm:mean_field} show that the asymptotic behavior of all the different notions of mean as $t\to\infty$ coincide.
-Hence, in the case of vanishing noise ($\eps\approx 0$), where on would like to let the evolution proceed to large times $t$, both deterministic, average stochastic, and mean-field EKI can be used comparably. \end{remark}
+In particular, it coincides with the posterior mean for $t=1$. \end{remark} \begin{remark}[asymptotic behavior] \cref{thm:deterministic_EKI,thm:mean_field} show that the asymptotic behavior of all the different notions of mean as $t\to\infty$ coincide.
+Hence, in the case of vanishing noise ($\eps\approx 0$), where on would like to let the evolution proceed to large times $t$, both {naive} and mean-field EKI can be used comparably, {albeit mean-field EKI exhibits a significantly better convergence rate}. \end{remark}

-\subsection{Fundamental Dynamical Properties}
+\subsection{Fundamental dynamical properties}

-We can treat all equations arising in \cref{thm:deterministic_EKI,thm:mean_field} in a uniform way by considering the ordinary differential equations
+{We can treat all equations arising in \cref{thm:deterministic_EKI,thm:mean_field}} in a uniform way by considering the ordinary differential equations

-In the following proposition we derive the solution of this ordinary differential equation and its asymptotic behavior.
-For this we utilize the diagonalization of $\cov(t)$, which is provided by \cref{thm:cov_dynamics}.
+In the following proposition we derive the solution of this ordinary differential equation and its asymptotic behavior. {For this we utilize the diagonalization of $\cov(t)$, which is provided by \cref{thm:cov_dynamics}.}

 \begin{proposition} The solution of \labelcref{eq:ODE_general} is given by

 \end{proposition} \begin{proof} We define $L(t) := \left(\cov(t)\cov_0^{-1}\right)^{-\frac{1}{\alpha}}=S E(t)^{-\frac{1}{\alpha}}S^{-1}$.
 Using the definition of the matrices $E(t)$, $D$, and $D(t)$ as in \cref{thm:cov_dynamics}, we can compute